Freenode: Operations and incidents

-On 24 June 2006, a user with the nickname ratbert gained administrative privileges of Freenode administrator Rob Levin (lilo) and took control of the network.
+On 24 June 2006, a user with the nickname ratbert gained the administrative privileges of Freenode administrator Rob Levin (lilo) and took control of the network.
 It is likely that approximately 25 user passwords were stolen as a result.
 This user proceeded to K-line many Freenode staff members, and most Freenode servers subsequently went down for several hours.

 Around 30 January 2010, an internet troll organization, Gay Nigger Association of America, took an established exploit in HTML form and HTTP POST implementation (previously used in attacks on email protocols, e.g. POP3 and SMTP) and applied it to the IRC protocol to create a novel type of attack on Freenode, which had never been seen before in the wild.
 The organization created a piece of JavaScript that caused users of Mozilla-based browsers such as Firefox and SeaMonkey to silently connect to Freenode and flood it.
 This exploit used an ability of Firefox to submit web forms to a port other than 80 (the default HTTP port).
 Whilst Firefox developers had blocked most ports some time ago, port 6667, the port typically used for IRC, was not blocked.
 The group used Encyclopedia Dramatica (a user-modifiable wiki, like Wikipedia) as a distribution vector, with the flooded messages directing users to click on a link to the modified Encyclopedia Dramatica page, causing those users to also become involved and resulting in a cascading snowball effect.
 Weev, one of the group members responsible, later claimed that the attack had rendered the network "unusable [...] for days" due to what he perceived as incompetence among Freenode's staff at the time.
 He stated that the organization had also tried the same attack on other networks but had been shut down far more rapidly.